 Department of Literature, Philosophy and the Arts

-Aijaz, Imran, PhD, University of Auckland (New Zealand), Assistant Professor of Philosophy
+Aijaz, Imran, PhD, University of Auckland (New Zealand), Associate Professor Philosophy

-Bond, Erik, PhD, New York University, Associate Professor of English Literature
+Bond, Erik, PhD, New York University, Associate Professor English Literature

-Erickson, Susan N., PhD, University of Minnesota, Professor of Art History
+Erickson, Susan N., PhD, University of Minnesota, Professor Art History

-Finlayson, J. Caitlin., PhD, University of Toronto, Associate Professor of English Literature
+Finlayson, J. Caitlin., PhD, University of Toronto, Associate Professor English Literature

-Hughes, Paul, PhD, University of Illinois-Chicago, Professor of Philosophy
+Hughes, Paul, PhD, University of Illinois-Chicago, Professor Philosophy

-Jarenski, Michelle, PhD, Loyola University Chicago, Associate Professor of English Literature
+Jarenski, Michelle, PhD, Loyola University Chicago, Associate Professor English Literature

-Linker, Maureen, PhD, City University of New York, Associate Professor of Philosophy
+Linker, Maureen, PhD, City University of New York, Professor Philosophy

-Ng, Diana, PhD, University of Michigan, Assistant Professor of Art History
+Ng, Diana, PhD, University of Michigan, Associate Professor Art History

-Rottner, Nadja, PhD, Columbia University, Assistant Professor of Art History
+Rottner, Nadja, PhD, Columbia University, Associate Professor Art History

-Smith, Jonathan, PhD, Columbia University, William E Stirton Professor of Professor, English Literature
+Smith, Jonathan, PhD, Columbia University, William E Stirton Professor Professor, English Literature, and Behavioral Sciences

-Smith Pollard, Deborah, PhD, Michigan State University, Professor of English Literature and Humanities
+Smith Pollard, Deborah, PhD, Michigan State University, Professor English Literature and Humanities

-Wider, Kathleen, PhD, Wayne State University, Professor of Philosophy
+Yeakel, Daniel, PhD, Wayne State University, Lecturer III Philosophy

 Department of Mathematics and Statistics